toobiii/toobiii/README.md

 I play around with AWS and other Cloud Providers.
 I've earned my AWS Cloud Practitioner certification, Solutions Architect Associate, AWS Certified: Security Specialty and most recently AWS SysOps Administrator Associate.

-Architecture, combined with security, is definitely my strong point, using Serverless and Terraform to provision resources, however I am also familliar with front-end frameworks such as React.
+Architecture, combined with security, is definitely my strong point, using Terraform with Amazon Web Services to create awesome stacks, however I am also familliar with front-end frameworks such as React.

 Curious?
 Drop me a message!